wp-plugins/peersme/readme.txt

 Yes, we've got a developers community on http://dev.peers.me for ideas and questions.
 If you would like to signup, please mail me at daniel [at] peers.me.

 == Changelog ==

+= 0.5 =

+Fixed some bugs with the widget.
+Also a new 'login' widget which links to your peers.me inbox.
+This will be changed in future with a real login box.

 = 0.4 =